-When you upgrade VMware Tools on Linux guest operating systems, new network modules are available but are not used until you either reboot the guest operating system, or stop networking, unload and re-load the VMware networking kernel modules, and then restart networking.
-This behavior means that even if VMware Tools is set to automatically upgrade, you must reboot or re-load network modules to make new features available.
+After you upgrade VMware Tools on Linux guest operating systems, new network modules are available but are not used until you either restart the guest operating system or stop networking, unload and reload the VMware networking kernel modules, and restart networking.
+This behavior means that even if VMware Tools is set to automatically upgrade, you must restart or reload network modules to make new features available.

-This strategy avoids network interruptions and allows you to work with VMware Tools over SSH.
+This strategy avoids network interruptions and allows you to install VMware Tools over SSH.